 Your donation will make a real difference.
-For example, AJ has donated £10 to Forest of Dean Liberal Democrats, which funds half an hour telephone canvassing listening to local people: a real boost.
+For example, has donated to Forest of Dean Liberal Democrats, which goes towards campaigning locally on issues that matter to residents: a real boost.

 Even if this is a one-off donation, we accept donations by Direct Debit.
 Donating is a simple online process and there are no forms to sign.
 Fees are lower which means more of your money goes where it's needed.
 Your payment is protected by the Direct Debit Guarantee.